tytydraco/yessleep/out/Always_carry_an_umbrella.md

 Shame, though.
 For how many eyes it had, it didn't notice his second rock.

-Ven juggled the camera to his left hand, outstretched his right arm backwards, bending it upwards and then down once more.
+Ven outstretched his right arm backwards, bending it upwards and then down once more.
 Rock in hand, he flicked his wrist and halted in thundering succession, catapulting it straight to one of the numerous eyes that covered the water beast.

-The way he turned around screamed he was confident with a bullseye, and ran as fast as he could.
+After several twists and turns, enough to make me want to puke, he started to run as fast as he could.
 Though the pain assaulting his entire body in the form of dull aches slowed him down, he made sure to step on each and every eye littered on the ground and poke the ones on the trees.

 'How shaky can this damned recording get!'